Empowering Voters. Defending Democracy.

 4. Sample example of integrating the Update into the US Position (only a sample; this will be under the control of the US if the concurrence passes)

-• How your League can support this Update initiative
+C. How your League can support this Update initiative

-• Learn More — read, watch, listen
+D. Learn More — read, watch, listen

-1. Summary (Materials by LWVUS Bylaws for Concurrence)
+Materials Required by LWVUS Bylaws for Concurrence

 HISTORY - Read More

 Following the pandemic, the LWVNY Healthcare Committee began analyzing newly introduced health-reform bills focused on privatization.
 For example, research shows for-profit hospices and nursing homes deliver dramatically worse health outcomes than their nonprofit counterparts, but could League members advocate in favor of such bills?
-Similarly, there were bills that would remove for-profit Medicaid middlemen from managed long-term care (in patient homes and nursing homes) — potentially saving NYS billions per year, while reducing hurdles to care for NYS patients, and potentially reducing provider shortages, all benefits Connecticut enjoyed (still enjoys) when it deprivatized Medicaid Managed Care in 2012.
+Similarly, there were bills that would remove for-profit Medicaid middlemen from managed long-term care (in patient homes and nursing homes) — potentially saving NYS billions per year, while reducing hurdles to care for NYS patients, and potentially reducing provider shortages — all benefits Connecticut enjoyed (still enjoys) when it deprivatized Medicaid Managed Care in 2012.

 Then NY learned that LWV Vermont, concerned about privatization in Vermont, was studying privatization of healthcare and other common goods (basic human needs, as defined in the US Privatization position) to create a position to allow advocacy on Vermont bills, which it began doing within weeks of adopting its position in 2023.
 At the urging of League healthcare advocates from across the county, Vermont brought its position to LWV Convention 2024.
 Although healthcare advocates were enthusiastic about this new position, it allows advocacy for more issues than healthcare alone.
-Over 70 local and state Leagues supported concurring with the Vermont Update at Convention 2026.
+Over 85 local and state Leagues supported concurring with the Vermont Update at Convention 2026.

 Read More